 Current OpenBSD nc supports proxy usernames only for HTTP CONNECT proxies, so this exact helper command does not satisfy SOCKS proxies that require username or password authentication.

-Add Port 2222 or IdentityFile ~/.ssh/id_ed25519 in the same block when the server does not use the default TCP port or default key.
+Add Port 2222 in the same block when the target SSH service does not listen on the default TCP port.

 Related: How to show SSH client configuration